UBS Group Analysts Give Microsoft (NASDAQ:MSFT) a $360.00 Price Target

-Microsoft (NASDAQ:MSFT) received a $360.00 price target from stock analysts at UBS Group in a research note issued on Wednesday, Borsen Zeitung reports.
-UBS Group’s target price indicates a potential upside of 19.79% from the company’s current price.
+UBS Group set a $360.00 price target on Microsoft (NASDAQ:MSFT) in a research report sent to investors on Wednesday morning, Borsen Zeitung reports.

-A number of other equities analysts also recently commented on the company.
-Credit Suisse Group assumed coverage on Microsoft in a research note on Tuesday, November 16th.
-They issued an “outperform” rating and a $400.00 target price for the company.
-JPMorgan Chase & Co. lifted their target price on Microsoft from $310.00 to $320.00 and gave the company an “overweight” rating in a research note on Wednesday, October 27th.
-The Goldman Sachs Group set a $400.00 price objective on Microsoft in a research report on Monday.
-Royal Bank of Canada set a $380.00 price objective on Microsoft in a research report on Wednesday.
-Finally, Fundamental Research boosted their price objective on Microsoft from $281.78 to $299.93 and gave the stock a “hold” rating in a research report on Monday, November 22nd.
-One investment analyst has rated the stock with a hold rating, thirty-three have given a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, the stock currently has an average rating of “Buy” and a consensus price target of $352.68.
+MSFT has been the topic of several other research reports.
+Cowen boosted their price objective on Microsoft from $320.00 to $360.00 and gave the company an outperform rating in a report on Wednesday, October 27th.
+The Goldman Sachs Group set a $400.00 target price on Microsoft in a research note on Monday, January 24th.
+Deutsche Bank Aktiengesellschaft started coverage on Microsoft in a research note on Monday, November 1st.
+They set a buy rating and a $390.00 target price for the company.
+Morgan Stanley boosted their target price on Microsoft from $364.00 to $372.00 and gave the stock an overweight rating in a research note on Wednesday.
+Finally, Mizuho lowered their target price on Microsoft from $360.00 to $350.00 in a research note on Tuesday, January 18th.
+One equities research analyst has rated the stock with a hold rating, thirty-three have given a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, Microsoft has a consensus rating of Buy and an average target price of $354.47.

 About Microsoft